danielmascena/calque/README.md

 ```

 ### Roadmap 🎯
-There's quite a few things to be done:
+There are quite a few things to be done:
 - Attributes (not observed) updating
 - Apply some code refactors (more functional programming style)
 - Investigating Shadow DOM support